MrsRina/dungeon-of-chess/readme.md

 I coded this in sublime text so I made this build file.
 The program uses MinGW64, anyway this is not a serious project.

+# running

+Download the repository using git clone or here direct, after you just open the folder `build/` and launch the executable.
+I do not see any motive to compile on Linux, but if you want please, thank you.

 # splash

 ![Alt text](/splash/splash_gameplay_1.png?raw=true)